asadsunny14050/http-server-c/README.md

 - Connection closes after timeout or reaching max request limit per socket.

-### 📜 Color-Coded Logging

-- Logs are colorized for clarity:

-        [GREEN] Server setup and lifecycle events
-        [DEFAULT] Request handling steps and
-        [YELLOW] debug info
-        [RED] Warnings and errors
 - Each client’s request lifecycle is traced with its own ID (port-based).

 ### 🧪 Designed for Learning, Not Deployment